chrisemunt/mg-dbx-napi/README.md

 # mg-dbx-napi

-**Note: This repository is currently under maintenance - please bear with us!**

 High speed Synchronous and Asynchronous access to InterSystems Cache/IRIS and YottaDB from Node.js or Bun.

 Chris Munt <cmunt@mgateway.com>